 - only use a guiding instrument on an animal for short periods of time

-You must not handle an animal in a way that causes it pain, eg you must not:
+You must not handle an animal in a way that causes it pain, such as:

-- lead or drive an animal over ground or a floor, where it’s likely to slip or fall
+- leading or driving an animal over ground or a floor, where it’s likely to slip or fall

-- apply pressure to sensitive areas of an animal’s body that would cause avoidable pain or suffering
+- applying pressure to sensitive areas of an animal’s body that would cause avoidable pain or suffering

-- lift or drag an animal by the head, ears, legs, horns, tail or fleece or handle them in a way that would cause pain or suffering
+- lifting or dragging an animal by the head, ears, legs, horns, tail or fleece or handle them in a way that would cause pain or suffering

-- use prods or other implements that have a pointed end
+- using prods or other implements that have a pointed end

-- twist, crush or break the tail of an animal
+- twisting, crushing or breaking the tail of an animal

-- drag an animal which has been stunned or killed over any other animal which has not been stunned or killed
+- dragging an animal which has been stunned or killed over any other animal which has not been stunned or killed

 Using electric shocks

-You must avoid using goads as far as possible - you can only use them on adult cattle and pigs in the following circumstances:
+You must avoid using goads as far as possible - you can only use them on adult cattle and pigs if they: